 But is it worth adding another platform to worry about to your list of existing ones?
 In our fast-developing society, there are many social media platforms that have already been tried and tested, but this also leaves an opportunity for these to become easily outdated.

 Amongst the plethora of apps on the rise, it seems that TikTok is the new favored option.
-If you’re a brand/business owner and are having thoughts about making the move to TikTok, including all the efforts involved, here are some of the few reasons as to why TikTok is becoming more and more attractive to brands, including big household names.
+If you’re a brand/business owner and are having thoughts about making the move to TikTok, including all the efforts involved, here are some of the few reasons why TikTok is becoming more and more attractive to brands, including big household names.